Meet the Team

 Rustie graduated from Bradley University in Peoria, Illinois, in 2001, with a Bachelor of Science in Biology.
 In 2007, Rustie moved to Colorado to attend Colorado State University to study Horticulture and Entomology.
 While working in the labs and greenhouses there, she decided to pursue teaching.
 In 2010, she obtained a Master of Education Degree with teaching licensure from Colorado State University, focusing on science education.
 In 2010, Rustie began teaching middle and high school and concurrent enrollment science and agriculture courses.
 She has 14 years of classroom experience.
 In 2022, she pursued an additional graduate degree and obtained a Master of Science in Biology Education.
 Rustie is currently seeking a Doctor of Philosophy in Agricultural Education.

-• Virginia Tech
+• Program Co-Director - Virginia Tech

-Originally from Dallas, Texas, Natalie graduated PhD from the University of Florida in the Department of Agricultural Education and Communication, specializing in agricultural teacher education.
-She completed my undergraduate degree at Texas Tech University in Horticulture and Turf Grass Science and my Masters of Agricultural Leadership at the University of Georgia.
-Before returning to school to pursue my Ph.D., I taught high school agriculture in central Georgia and east Texas.
+Originally from Dallas, Texas, Natalie graduated with a Ph.D. from the University of Florida in the Department of Agricultural Education and Communication, specializing in agricultural teacher education.
+Her dissertation explored teachers' behaviors and attitudes towards integrating science in their courses, students' motivation to learn science in agriculture, and the impacts of science integration on students' content and technical knowledge.
+She completed her undergraduate degree at Texas Tech University in Horticulture and Turf Grass Science and her Masters of Agricultural Leadership at the University of Georgia.
+Before returning to school to pursue her Ph.D., she taught high school agriculture in central Georgia and east Texas.
+Her research agenda focuses on science within school-based agricultural education (SBAE), teacher professional development, teacher self-efficacy, experiences of pre-service teachers, and gender stereotypes of agricultural careers.